rachelcarrington/rachelcarrington.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Associate in Statistics at the University of Bath, where I am part of the [Centre of Excellence in Water-Based Early Warning Systems for Health Protection (CWBE)](https://cwbe.ac.uk/).
+My current research focuses on statistics for wastewater-based epidemiology, investigating questions such as:

+* How can we identify sources of variability in measurements of pathogens and chemicals in wastewater data, to help obtain more accurate estimates of their prevalences?
+* How should non-detects in wastewater analysis be handled?
+* Can we use wastewater analysis to detect changes in the trend of a disease, and predict future trajectories?

 Previously, I worked with Paul Fearnhead at Lancaster University on post-selection inference for changepoint models.
 This involved adapting existing methods to obtain greater power in detecting changes, and developing methods for post-selection inference in the piecewise constant variable model.